dsasacramento/dsasacramento.github.io/_posts/2025/2025-10-29-california-can-lead-the-way-medicare-for-all.md

 title: "California Can Lead The Way To Medicare For All"
 permalink: /california-can-lead-the-way-to-medicare-for-all/
 tag: SacDSA, Sacramento DSA, Medicare-for-all, CalCare
-short_description: "CalCare could pave the way for state run healthcare"
+short_description: "CalCare could pave the way for state run healthcare across the country!"

 ---
 By Lexi J